15 Foods That Kill Testosterone

 How to Increase Testosterone

-One of the best ways to increase testosterone naturally is by adding a supplement for men’s health to your daily nutrition regimen.
+One of the best ways to increase testosterone naturally is by adding supplements for men’s health to your daily nutrition regimen.
 You could also make particular lifestyle changes, such as getting more and healthier sleep, exercising more regularly, reducing stress, and eating foods that boost testosterone, such as those from the following list:

 - Almonds